-The Reservoir Physics – Energy Technology and CO2 Storage Research Group at the Dept. of Physics and Technology emphasizes research and education within a broad range of areas:
+The Reservoir Physics – Energy Technology and CO2 Storage (CCUS) Research Group at the Department of Physics and Technology emphasizes research and education within a broad range of areas:

 Injection of CO2 and hydrocarbon gas for increased recovery

 Mobility control in heterogeneous reservoirs using foam and polymers